julianlam/feps/fep/8c13/fep-8c13.md

 - Senders **MUST NOT** gate sending on capability discovery for context routing.
 - Context Authorities **MUST NOT** require recipients to advertise support before accepting context-routed activities.
-- The presence of an Effective Context IRI is the only signal of routing intent.
+- The presence of an Effective Context History IRI is the only signal of routing intent.

 ### Reply Visibility Rules